-As chapter 2 showed, shell companies registered relationships.
-AUB also had representative offices in two in major jurisdictions such as the UK allowed the alleged money laundering to take place.
+As chapter 2 showed, shell companies registered in major jurisdictions such as the UK allowed the alleged money laundering to take place.
 But that is not the only way that the AUB story spread beyond Kyrgyzstan's borders.
 This chapter examines the other mechanisms that helped AUB gain its access to the global financial system.